 This is because the Configure method was renamed by Dotfuscator’s obfuscation.
 To prevent this while still keeping Library Mode off, you can add a renaming exclusion.
 To learn more about the workflow around exclusions please refer to the Identify Renaming Exclusions page of the User Guide.

-You can configure renaming from the Dotfuscator GUI.
+You can configure renaming from the Dotfuscator Config Editor.
 To exclude the Configure method from renaming:

-- Open the Dotfuscator GUI and use File -> Open Project... to open the Dotfuscator config file you created in the earlier section.
+- Open the Dotfuscator Config Editor and use File -> Open... to open the Dotfuscator config file you created in the earlier section.

 - Select the Rename tab.

 - On the left tree view, expand the nodes until you see

 Configure: void(Microsoft.AspNetCore.Builder.IApplicationBuilder, Microsoft.AspNetCore.Hosting.IHostingEnvironment, Microsoft.Extensions.Logging.ILoggerFactory).

 - Check the checkbox next to that method.

 - Save the config file with File -> Save.